DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - EPROM/UVEPROM chips may be erased with ultraviolet light.
 EEPROM chips may be erased with electrical current.
     - RAM chips are 🔥volatile and lose their contents when the computer is powered off.
     - **Type of RAM**: Static RAM and dynamic RAM are types of real memory and thus are all the same concept in relation to being 🔥volatile—­meaning they lose any data they were holding when power is lost or cycled.
 They are often classified under primary memory.
-         - Static RAM SRAM: Stores data using flip-flops.
-This means the data is retained as long as power is supplied.
-Faster because it doesn’t need to refresh.
+         - ✴️Static RAM SRAM: Stores data using flip-flops.
+This means the data is ✏️retained as long as power is supplied. ✏️Faster because it doesn’t need to refresh.
 It can quickly read and write data.
-More expensive because it uses more transistors per bit of data and consumes more power.
+More expensive because it uses more transistors per bit of data and consumes more power. 🔥volatile
-         - Dynamic RAM DRAM: Stores data using capacitors and transistors.
-The data needs to be refreshed periodically to maintain its integrity.
-Slower due to the need for periodic refreshing of the data stored in capacitors. cost-effective for larger memory capacities and consumes less power.
+         - ✴️Dynamic RAM DRAM: Stores data using capacitors and transistors.
+The data needs to be refreshed periodically to maintain its integrity. ✏️Slower due to the need for periodic refreshing of the data stored in capacitors. cost-effective for ✏️larger memory capacities and ✏️consumes less power. 🔥volatile
-    - Secondary memory is a term used to describe magnetic, optical, or flash media (i.e., typical storage devices like HDD, SSD, CD, DVD, and thumb drives).
-These devices will retain their contents after being removed from the computer and may later be read by another user.
+    - ✴️Secondary memory is a term used to describe magnetic, optical, or flash media (i.e., typical storage devices like HDD, SSD, CD, DVD, and thumb drives).
+These devices will ✏️retain their contents after being removed from the computer and may later be read by another user.
 They are therefore 🔥non-volatile.

 - 2.6.2 Scoping and tailoring
-  - **Baseline**: documented, lowest level of security config allowed by a standard or org
+  - 🔴**Baseline**: documented, lowest level of security config allowed by a standard or organisation
        - After selecting a control baseline, orgs fine-tune with tailoring and scoping processes; a big part of the tailoring process is aligning controls with an org's specific security requirements
+       - They provide a good starting point that can be tailored to organizational needs.
+       - The Microsoft's Windows 10 security baseline, The NSA Windows 10 Secure Host Baseline, and The CIS Windows 10 baseline are all useful for building a Windows 10 security standard
+       - The Center for Internet Security (CIS) works with subject matter experts from a variety of industries to create lists of security controls for operating systems, mobile devices, server software, and network devices.
+       - The controls implemented from a security baseline should match the data classification of the data used or stored on the system.
-  - **Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission
+  - 🔴**Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission
     - includes the following activities:
       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
       - applying scoping guidance/considerations
       - selecting/specifying compensating controls
       - assigning control values
+      - tailoring matches your organization's mission and the controls from a selected baseline.
-  - **Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline ✏️ security controls ✏️ and selecting only those controls that apply to the systems you're trying to protect
+  - 🔴**Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline ✏️ security controls ✏️ and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline
     - Scoping is a part of the tailoring process and refers to reviewing a list of security controls and selecting the security controls that apply.
+    - Scoping involves selecting only the controls that are appropriate for your IT systems

 - 2.6.3 Standards selection
   - Organizations need to identify the standards (e.g. PCI DSS, GDPR etc) that apply and ensure that the security controls they select fully comply with these standards